 The subprime crash of 2008 revealed a fragile, unjust, and unsustainable economy built on retail consumption, low-wage jobs, and fictitious capital.
-Finance and global commodity chains transformed Southern California’s Inland Empire just as Latinos and immigrants were turning California into a minority-majority state.
-In Inland Shift, Juan De Lara uses Southern California’s logistics growth regime to examine how modern capitalism was shaped by and helped to transform the region’s geographies of race and class.
+Economic crisis, finance capital, and global commodity chains transformed Southern California just as Latinxs and immigrants were turning California into a majority-nonwhite state.
+In Inland Shift, Juan D. De Lara uses the growth of Southern California’s logistics economy, which controls the movement of goods, to examine how modern capitalism was shaped by and helped to transform the region’s geographies of race and class.
 While logistics provided a roadmap for capital and the state to transform Southern California, it also created pockets of resistance among labor, community, and environmental groups who argued that commodity distribution exposed them to economic and environmental precarity.

-Juan De Lara is Assistant Professor of American Studies & Ethnicity at USC and an Affiliate Researcher at its Program for Environmental and Regional Equity (PERE).
+Juan De Lara is Assistant Professor of American Studies and Ethnicity at the University of Southern California and an Affiliate Researcher at its Program for Environmental and Regional Equity.
 His research interests include the working poor, social movements, urbanization, and social justice.

 "A stunning exploration of the logistics mega-complex in Southern California's Inland Empire that is the single most important material expression of the globalization of the U.S. economy.
 Here the tsunami of imports from East Asia joins the stream of labor and products from Mexico for continental distribution to the big-box retail economy where we all shop.
 In scores of interviews with warehouse workers and local residents, Juan D. De Lara reconstructs the politics of labor and race in the ultimate world of commodities."—Mike Davis, author of City of Quartz: Excavating the Future in Los Angeles